Salesforce CEO Marc Benioff Swears He Is 'Not an Activist'

 “Like Tableau,” Benioff said, referring to the data visualization software company he bought for nearly $16 billion in stock just a day prior, “I’m doing this because it’s customer-driven.”

 “Investors are not crazy about” that deal, noted Alan Murray, Fortune’s CEO and the session’s moderator.
-Indeed, the price of Salesforce shares (crm) dipped as much as 5% on the news.
+Indeed, the price of Salesforce shares (CRM) dipped as much as 5% on the news.

 “They will see, as they’ve always seen, how amazing it will be,” Benioff replied with self-assurance.
 “It’s just a spectacular combination.”